-See how the Moore Family Center's dedicated researchers are helping individuals and communities live healthier through healthy foods and good nutrition.
+See how the Moore Family Center's dedicated faculty are helping individuals and communities live healthier through healthy foods and good nutrition.

 Read Inside the mind of researcher Emily Ho to learn more about her current research.

 Jenny’s research interests include community-based and epidemiological investigations focused on food security and the promotion of healthy eating and physical activity behaviors across the lifespan.
 Her current projects address food insecurity among college students in the U.S. In 2020-21, Jenny and colleagues completed the first assessment of food insecurity at OSU, including Corvallis, Cascades, and Ecampus.

 She also serves as Co-PI on a multi-state study that aims to explore and more deeply understand food insecurity in the college student population and to identify nutrition intervention strategies to address the underlying factors associated with college student food insecurity.